CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 **First Scenario - Fixing source table errors**

--   The first scenario is when one wants to fix invalid values in the source table before they are translated by the target table.
+-   The first scenario is when one wants to fix invalid values in the source table before they are translated to the target table.
 -   In this scenario there is no need to provide invalidation (error) codes in the translation table since the source table will continuously be fixed during the translation table coding process